 If your new home is a new-to-you home, a lot of life has happened on those carpets and in that house that you don’t even know.
 Steam cleaning carpets can help get rid of pet hair, smoke, spills, and stains.
 Doing a deep clean, whether you tackle the challenge yourself or hire a professional, allows you to start off on the cleanest and most hygienic foot.

 Believe you me, finding a circuit breaker for the first time when the lights go out is not a fun experience.
-Instead, find your circuit breaker as soon as you’re in your new home and ensure that it’s labeled properly.
-If not, call a professional to help light up your world and keep it that way.
+Instead, find your break box as soon as you’re in your new home and ensure that it’s labeled properly.
+If not, call a licensed professional to help light up your world and keep it that way.

 6. Test the waters

 Leaks and plumbing issues can cause lots of damage very quickly.
 Listen for any running toilets, dripping water, or visible signs of water damage.
-To be on the safe side, you might want to hire a plumber to do an inspection and ensure your plumbing system is working properly.
-For more advice on plumbing, check out our vipTIPs: Water + Plumbing.
+To be on the safe side, you might want to hire a licensed plumber to do an inspection and ensure your plumbing system is working properly.

 Before you spend your first night in your home, you should test all your detectors to make sure they’re in proper working order and positioned correctly.
-Have at least one carbon monoxide detector on each floor.
 Smoke detectors should be in each bedroom, outside each sleeping area, and on every level of your home, including the basement.
-Every home should have at least one fire extinguisher.
-We recommend having an ABC rated extinguisher for your home.
-Now you can sleep tight and not worry about a fire’s might.
+Make sure you have at least one carbon monoxide detector on each floor.